sveltejs/kit/.changeset/dirty-rivers-tickle.md

 "@sveltejs/kit": patch
 ---

-fix: fix handling of relative paths in fetch on the server
+fix: correctly handle relative paths when fetching assets on the server